AI-Matrix

 Solving a 2-dimensional set

-In the previous example it is quite easy to see that subtracting the next number into the previous number finds the first-dimension per added value.
+In the previous example, subtracting the next number from the previous number finds the added value.

-So I will show you what happens when you add another dimension.
+I will show you what happens when you add another loop outside our first loop.

 var data = []; var end = 8; var start = 0; var per1 = 1; var per2 = 2; for( var i1 = 0; i1 < end; i1++ ) { data[i1] = start; for( var i2 = 0; i2 < i1; i2++ ) { data[i1] += per1; for( var i3 = 0; i3 < i2; i3++ ) { data[i1] += per2; } } } console.log(data);

-In this example we create a square using a 2D set.
-Which is the calculation X2.
+In this example, we create a square using a 2D set, which is the calculation X2, similar to stacking lines of added units on top of each other per value.

 var start = 0;